sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

     database = sql_database()
     ```

 You'll be able to configure all the arguments this way (except the adapter callback function).
-[Standard dlt rules apply](../../../general-usage/credentials/setup).
+[Standard data_load_tool rules apply](../../../general-usage/credentials/setup).

 It is also possible to set these arguments as environment variables [using the proper naming convention](../../../general-usage/credentials/setup#naming-convention):
 ```sh